onestay/CR-Unblocker-Server/README.md

 or get the image from [docker](https://hub.docker.com/r/onestay/cr-unblocker-server/).
 The server runs on port 3001.

 ## Extension repo
-The extension repo is [here](https://github.com/onestay/cr-unblocker)
+The extension repo is [here](https://github.com/onestay/cr-unblocker) (Currently down because Crunchyroll sent a DMCA request.
+I'm looking into it)

 ## Contributing
 The server and extension are currently still under development.
 We plan on adding some more features.
 If you have any idea on what to add feel free to contribute to the project.